TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Create_an_Apollo_solution.md

 Internal-only title **required** for internal reference.
 Level 1 heading.
 Use the following Markdown format.

-# Title

 ## Customer-facing title

 Required.
 Level 2 heading that describes the article contents, preferably in 10 words or less.
 The title and provides necessary context to the customer and reassurance that the solution targets their concern.
 Use sentence capitalization: Capitalize only the first word and any product, feature, or service names.
-Start with an active verb (such as resolve, enable, learn, troubleshoot, etc.)
+Start with an active verb (such as resolve, enable, learn, troubleshoot, etc.).
+Do not add **bold** formatting as headings are automatically bolded.

 **Examples:**